Missoula County Sheriff - Services

 Staff in the civil process office handles processing of legal papers that are given to deputies to serve.
 These papers include subpoenas for court; orders of protection; papers relating to dissolution, parenting plans and child support; civil suits; and evictions.
 The civil office also handles the removal of abandoned cars and sheriff's sales of those cars and other seized property.

 Please specify "Civil Process Bureau" when addressing mail to us, to avoid unnecessary delays in delivery.
 ATTENTION, users of UPS and FEDEX: These parcels must now be addressed to us at 199 W. Pine, Missoula MT 59802, the new address of Central Services.
 They will no longer be delivered to us if addressed to 200 W. Broadway, Missoula MT 59802.
+The following forms are also available on our Forms page.

-Agister's Lien Instructions (also see forms)
+- Agister's Lien Instructions - Livestock

-Abandoned Vehicles Procedures (also see forms)
+- Abandoned Vehicles Procedures

 The sheriff's department has an Administrative Captain who works on finding, applying for, and administering grants.
 He works on the budget, coordinates internal promotions, and manages the fleet of vehicles.